woocommerce/woocommerce/plugins/woocommerce-blocks/src/StoreApi/docs/cart-items.md

 ## Delete All Cart Items

-Delete/remove all items from the cart.
+Removes all items from the cart at once.

 ```http
 DELETE /cart/items/
 ```

-There are no parameters required for this endpoint.
+There are no extra parameters needed to use this endpoint.

 ```sh
 curl --request DELETE https://example-store.com/wp-json/wc/store/v1/cart/items